inEmmetable/Honest-Work/content/about/about-honest-work.md

     Yet that's starting to change.
 Workers in every industry are increasingly coming together and pushing the companies they work for to do better.
 Workers have been [getting](https://honestwork.org/how-to-change/workers-changing-the-world/) their companies to commit to cutting their emissions, stop whitewashing the reputations of controversial clients, and stop stocking dangerous weapons in retailers.

     Honest Work has been set up to help more workers change their companies for the better.
-Here you can: \[**_LINKS\]_**
+Here you can:

     * find information and resources on how your company may be contributing to global problems and what they can do to change
-    * learn how to go about advocating for change internally and get colleagues on board
+    * learn [how to](https://honestwork.org/how-to-change/how-to-make-a-change/) go about advocating for change internally and get colleagues on board
-    * join an online community of fellow workers for support, advice and learning
+    * [join](https://honestwork.org/join/) an online community of fellow workers for support, advice and learning
     * subscribe below to a monthly newsletter on the latest in employee activism, with tips and opportunities to make a difference

     When you’re just one worker at a company that employs thousands, it can seem impossible to change things.
 But chances are you’re not alone, and by coming together you can make your company, your industry and the world a better place.